turian/audio-discrimination-crowdsource/README.md

  python manage.py graph_models -a
  python manage.py graph_models -a > erd.dot && python manage.py graph_models --pydot -a -g -o erd.png
  ```
- This will create a file by the name *erd.png* with all your database structure
+ This will create a file named *erd.png* with all database structures.